 In this tutorial, you will learn how to get up and running with Liquibase.

-Liquibase allows you to specify options on the command line, which means the Liquibase CLI does not require configuration.
+Liquibase allows you to specify options on the command line which means the Liquibase CLI does not require configuration.

-However, creating a liquibase.properties file allows you to input default values so you don’t have to specify them in the CLI unless you want to.
+liquibase.properties file allows you to save default values so you don’t have to specify them in the CLI unless you want to.

-There are two ways Liquibase allows you to define changes to the database:
+If you installed Liquibase using a manual method, there are two ways Liquibase allows you to define changes to the database:

-Choosing this path means that your changes are defined in XML, JSON or YAML formats.
+Choosing this path means that your changes are defined in XML, JSON, or YAML formats.
 Liquibase will create XML formatted changelogs that define your changeSets, then generate and deploy SQL to your database based on those changeSets.
 Liquibase will also track all database migrations in your changelog.

 Choosing this path means that you can define your own changes in SQL format.
 Liquibase will create SQL formatted changelogs that define your changeSets, then generate and deploy those changes to your database automatically.
 Liquibase supports plain SQL scripts designed to be custom or specific to your database and can even reference multiple script files in your changelogs.